woodser/monero-ts/docs/getting_started_guide/getting_started.md

   `npm init`
   npm will ask you to enter information into a number of fields.
 Press enter at each prompt to use the default (or empty) value.

-3. Install the monero-javascript library as a dependency
+3. Add the monero-javascript library to the offline_wallet_generator package:
+  `npm install monero-javascript`

 # Write a monero-javascript program
 ## Creating an offline wallet generator